effieVision/DM-UY-2193-A/15_oct21_day15/README.md

 Peer Review Format:

-* Designate a note taker for each member of your group.
-They will be responsible for sending peer feedback via Slack.
+* Open your website on one of your peers' computers.
+Use your own to take notes about the feedback you receive, things you discover in this process, and ways to improve your site.
+You will email me this along with your [Midterm Self-Assessment](https://github.com/IDMNYU/DM-UY-2193-A/blob/master/midtermselfassessment.md).

-* First demonstrate and show, then walk through how you built the site.
+* First, allow time for each member of your group to navigate the site on their own.

-* Allow time for each member of your group to navigate the site on their own.
+* Then demonstrate and show, then walk through how you built the site.

 * When feedback is being offered, allow each person to speak without interruption.
 You are to simply receive the information.